stashapp/CommunityScripts/README.md

 We'll update the table below as we do this...
 We will also be rearranging things a bit, and updating documentation (including this page)

-## Plugins and Themes will no longer be listed here.
+## Plugins will no longer be listed individually here...

 Category|Triggers|Plugin Name|Description|Minimum Stash version|Updated for v24|
 --------|-----------|-----------|-----------|---------------------|-----